Feature Story: The NEW Kind of Drainage Tile in Illinois

 Drainage Water Management conservation practice working well in Christian County, Illinois

-Gloria Ozbirn has lived on the family farm since 1927.
-As the only living heir, Gloria oversees work on the land with help from neighbor Dennis Braeuninger.
+Gloria Ozbirn had lived on the family farm since 1927.
+As the only living heir, Gloria oversaw work on the land with help from neighbor Dennis Braeuninger.
 Dennis owns 45 acres of her family farm and manages day-to-day farm management operations on all Gloria’s 180 acres and his Father’s ground.

 Here in Christian County, land is flat and soils are productive.
 Most producers don’t have many natural resource problems because without sloping ground, soil erosion is much less.
 With so few marginal or wooded areas, there are limited opportunities for wildlife habitat or wetlands.
-The primary resource concern here is waterï¿½water quality, water quantity, and runoff.
+The primary resource concern here is water - water quality, water quantity and runoff.

-“It was so wet we took steps to make our ground more manageable and productive,” says Ozbirn.
-In 2003, she installed a tile system to drain off excess water.
+“It was so wet we took steps to make our ground more manageable and productive,” said Ozbirn.
+Back in 2003, she installed a tile system to drain off excess water.
 It wasn’t long before tenant and neighbor Braeuninger noticed improvements--fields dried out earlier, planting operations were smooth and yields increased.

 Having lived on the land and helped her family farm it, Gloria always took special interest in protecting the land.
 Over the years, she worked with the Christian County SWCD and served as an Associate Director on the Board.
-Resource protection and conservation were important to her; they still hold a special place on her priority list.
+Resource protection and conservation were important to her; they always held a special place on her priority list.

 Not Just Another Meeting

-In 2007 Gloria attended a Lady Landowner meeting where she listened to NRCS District Conservationist Tony Hammond talk about a new conservation program option in the Environmental Quality Incentives Program (EQIP).
+In 2007 Gloria attended a Lady Landowner meeting where she listened the local District Conservationist with USDA’s Natural Resources Conservation Service (NRCS), Tony Hammond, talk about a new conservation program option in the Environmental Quality Incentives Program (EQIP).
 Gloria always heard NRCS continually push the need to plan for issues on the farm.
 Conservation plans.
 Forest Management Plans.
 Nutrient Management Plans.
+She had no need for any of those.
 But when she heard about the Ground and Surface Water Conservation program and a special incentive for a Drainage Water Management Plan, she contacted Tony and signed up.

 In addition to giving more management options, water held in tiles and in the soil profile holds on to nitrates - making them available for use by crop roots or for allowing water to naturally denitrify while held captive in the field.
 Either way, fewer excess nitrates and damaging nutrients from subsurface drains are transferred to surface waters like drainage ways, ditches, creeks and tributaries where they are carried off to other locations in the watershed.
 Both these ideas appealed to Gloria.
 She was eager to make it happen.

 NRCS teams were equally eager to launch the project, but cautious about possible impacts the practice can have on neighboring land.
-“When you tinker with water levels on a drainage system, you have to be aware of how it will affect nearby landowners,” Hammond explains.
-Not a problem on this project.
-Gloria and Dennis decided to do it together!
+“When you tinker with water levels on a drainage system, you have to be aware of how it will affect nearby landowners,” Hammond explained.
+It wouldn’t be a problem on this project because Gloria and Dennis decided to do it together!

 Turn a Plan Into a Practice